-provisions to support gender

-mainstreaming.
-However, project cover page specifies that "Lombok Climate

-Change Consortium (LC3)" is the

-executing entity for this project.
-However, paragraph 68 states that

-Kemitraan will be the executing entity.

-CAR9: Please remove the

-inconsistency regarding the executing

-entity and be advised that if Kemitraan acts as EE, the project execution costs

-need to be capped at 1.5% of the total

-project cost, therefore amend the

-project execution cost as necessary.
-A justification for this type of

-implementation arrangement, which is

-possible on an exceptional basis,

-needs also to be provided.
-In addition, deviation above the 1.5% cap is

-possible on an exceptional basis,

-however, strong justifications need to

-be provided as well.

-2. Are there measures for The project includes the major risks

-financial and project/programme risk and outlines mitigation measures to address them, however a monitoring

-management? plan is not included.

-·

-CAR10: As part of the set of proposed

-mitigation measures include also the

-responsible actors and the monitoring frequency if relevant.

-CAR11: Please remove the risks under CAR 11.
-Revised in Section B

-the category "project implementation" CAR III ROVISCO III OCCIOII D

-as those refer to environmental risks

-as opposed to management risks and include these considerations in the environmental and social risk screening section.
-3. Are there measures in place for the management of environmental and social risks, in line with the Environmental and Social Policy and Gender Policy of the Fund?
+Eligibility of IE Is the project/programme submitted through an eligible Implementing Entity that has been accredited by the Board?
+Yes. - Implementation Arrangements 1.
+Is there adequate arrangement for project / programme management, in compliance with the Gender Policy of the Fund?
 Not cleared.
+The implementation arrangements include a clear description of the roles and responsibilities of the stakeholders involved in the project and includes provisions to support gender mainstreaming.
+However, project cover page specifies that "Lombok Climate Change Consortium (LC3)" is the executing entity for this project.
+However, paragraph 68 states that Kemitraan will be the executing entity.
+CAR9: Please remove the inconsistency regarding the executing entity and be advised that if Kemitraan acts as EE, the project execution costs need to be capped at 1.5% of the total project cost, therefore amend the project execution cost as necessary.
+A justification for this type of implementation arrangement, which is possible on an exceptional basis, needs also to be provided.
+In addition, deviation above the 1.5% cap is possible on an exceptional basis, however, strong justifications need to be provided as well.
+CAR9: Cleared.
+As per revisions made on page 59 and throughout the proposal.
+Kemitraan will not act as Executing Entity.
+2. Are there measures for financial and project/programme risk management?
+The project includes the major risks and outlines mitigation measures to address them, however a monitoring plan is not included.
+CAR10 : As part of the set of proposed mitigation measures include also the responsible actors CAR10: Not cleared.

+and the monitoring frequency if relevant.
+CAR11 : Please remove the risks under the category "project implementation" as those refer to environmental risks as opposed to management risks and include these considerations in the environmental and social risk screening section.
+In table in section B, please add also the responsible institution for monitoring the application of mitigation measures.
+CAR 11: Cleared.
+Environmental and social risks have been removed from table in section B. 3.
+Are there measures in place for the management of environmental and social risks, in line with the Environmental and Social Policy and Gender Policy of the Fund?
+Not cleared.
 The environmental and social management plan (ESMP) included in the proposal needs to be in line with the environmental and social risk screening and need to include budgetary provisions for its implementation and a mechanism for consultation and adaptive management.
 CAR12: Please revise the Environmental and Social Management Plan (ESMP) to align with the revised environmental and social risk screening.
 Ensure the ESMP includes: Provisions for USPs (if applicable) to ensure compliance with the Environmental and Social Policy during implementation.
 A mechanism for ongoing consultation and adaptive management.
 Budgetary provisions for ESMP implementation.
-Clear labeling of columns, replacing "possible risk" with CAR12: Page 51 Paragraphs 85 Grievance Mechanism: As the first point, the complaint form from stakeholders and the community related to the project uses the same form, so it will be easier to send it to the National Implementing Entity (NIE).
+Clear labeling of columns, replacing "possible risk" with "project activity" and CAR12: Not cleared.
+The ESMP is not aligned with the findings of the environmental and social risk screening.
+In addition, the comment on the USPs remains valid and yet to be assessed.